-Listed above are 7 wonderful two-factor authentication plugins that can help you protect your WordPress installation in case your password details get compromised.
+Listed above are 8 great two-factor authentication plugins that can help you protect your WordPress installation in case your password details get compromised.

 It’s true, adding a verification layer can be a little tedious.
 One thing you will want to consider before installing a 2FA plugin is how reliable is your second verification method.
 For instance, how likely are you to lose your phone and how easy is it to disable 2FA?

 Setting up 2FA is a great pre-emptive measure that webmasters can take to enhance the security of their websites.
-If your passwords fall into the wrong hands and your site is compromised, you will be left be left picking up the pieces or hiring a malware removal service.
-Best keep your website safe, and two-factor authentication enabled!
+If your passwords fall into the wrong hands and your site is compromised, you will be left scrambling to hire a malware removal service.
+Best to keep your website safe, and two-factor authentication enabled!.